jelinden/content-service/README.md

 The purpose of this project is to make a service which has a per user possibility to
 * register
 * login
-* save an API key for themselfs
+* save a API key for themselfs
 * save key/value pairs and
 * get key/value pairs with the key through an API with an API key